 - Has trustees representative of the community serviced, with at least one member possessing personal experience in confronting or mitigating the problems of domestic violence;

 - Receives 25% of its funds from sources other than marriage license fees or surcharges on civil cases filed in the circuit court

 - Provides residential service or facilities for children when accompanied by a parent, guardian or custodian who is a victim of domestic violence and who is receiving temporary residential service at the shelter;

 - Requires employees and volunteers to maintain the confidentiality of individuals served by the shelter; and,

-- Informs individuals served by the shelter of the nature and scope of the confidentiality before providing advocacy services.
+- Informs individuals served by the shelter of the nature and scope of the confidentiality before providing advocacy services; or

-How does a domestic violence shelter become a qualified shelter?
+How does a domestic violence shelter or rape crisis center become a qualified shelter?